Elastic On-Device LLM Service: Related Work

 \section{Related Work}

 \textbf{Elastic neuron networks.} Elastic neuron networks can change their capacity at runtime to dynamically adapt to various resource/accuracy constraints.
 Early exit networks~\cite{teerapittayanon2017branchynetfastinferenceearly, tambe2021edgebertsentencelevelenergyoptimizations} only perform inference on bottom layers since they are empirically more critical.
 Yet, early exit is not suitable for elastic LLM service.
 On one hand, due to LLMs' autoregressive inference nature, a skipped layer's KV cache may be accessed later.
 On the other hand, using layers as the granularity for trade-offs is not fine-grained enough.
 Parameter sharing networks~\cite{Fang_2018, Han_2021, wen2023adaptivenetpostdeploymentneuralarchitecture} generate memory-efficient sub-models that shares parameters with each other.
 For instance, NestDNN~\cite{Fang_2018} and LegoDNN~\cite{Han_2021} create sub-models of CNNs via offline re-pretraining, which is costly for foundation models.
 Adaptivenet~\cite{wen2023adaptivenetpostdeploymentneuralarchitecture} employs a CNN-oriented supernet, which provides diverse accuracy-latency trade-offs yet needs extensive pre-training and memory resources.
 Activation sparsity~\cite{pmlr-v202-liu23am, song2023powerinfer, seernet, convreluplusplus} elasticitizes DNNs via sparsifying weights according to the NN inputs.
 An accuracy-latency trade-off can be achieved by setting the proportion of activated weights.
-Yet, they either focus on CNNs with relu~\cite{agarap2019deeplearningusingrectified} structure (e.g., convrelu++~\cite{convreluplusplus}, seernet~\cite{seernet}), or only accelerates the decoding stage of relu-based MLPs of LLMs.
-The LLM prefill stage cannot be elastictized due to the low locality.
-And the trade-off on decode stage is limited by both the sparse kernels and the attention module.
-Besides, the non-relu LLMs (e.g., LLaMA~\cite{touvron2023llamaopenefficientfoundation}, Vicuna~\cite{zheng2023judging}) exhibit a poor performance without resource-extensive pre-training.
-In a nutshell, \sys outperforms the above work by employing an orchestrated prompt-model elastification, providing a high-quality accuracy-latency trade-off in both TTFT and TPOT for LLMaaS apps.
+However, the prefill stage cannot be elastictized due to the low locality.